What is RPO (Recruitment Process Outsourcing)?

 RPO consultants have a whole toolbox of techniques for finding great people.
 They’ll use their connections to reach out to passive candidates – those who are interested in opportunities but not actively job-seeking.
 Today’s RPOs also know how to search for remote candidates from other cities, or even from other countries.

 Only around 48% of new hires come from advertisements, such as career sites and job board listings.
-The rest come from diverse channels, such as referrals, agencies, and targeted recruitment campaigns.
-An RPO consultant knows which tactics are needed to secure each candidate.
+The rest come from diverse channels, such as referrals, staffing agencies, and targeted recruitment campaigns.
+An RPO consultant knows how to dip into all of these talent pools.

 3. Fine-tune the job description and requirements